 The other side’s acknowledgement and apology for what happened are simply not enough.
 There must also be some kind of financial atonement.

-Rather than pursue legal action, the firm accepted atonement in the form of compensation for the client’s breach of contract.
+Rather than pursue legal action, the firm accepted to atone for the client’s breach of contract in the form of compensation.